 You begin by putting yourself first.
 You must recover YOU.
 When you were in your marriage, your “I” and “me” become “us” and “we.”
 For so long, Friday nights weren’t for you but about spending time with the family or going out or staying in with your partner.
 Don’t be afraid to ask yourself “What do I want to do?” and then go do it.
 It’s really that simple.
 And that hard.

-Think about things you’ve always wanted to do, like go on a retreat, volunteer somewhere, or take a painting class.
+Think about things you’ve always wanted to do, like go on a retreat, consider doing some mid-life volunteering somewhere, or take a painting class.
 Can you even remember what used to turn you on?
 You can, if you give yourself the time to think about what still excites you, what calls you, what opens your eyes?

 Sometimes it’s hard to get started, and at first, you might feel selfish about “finding yourself.”
 But this is your job now.
 By pursuing your own wants and interests it’s not about abandoning your family, or responsibilities, or habits—it’s about taking stock of one’s life now.
 What activities, people, behaviors no longer serve you?
 What new things, goals, and endeavors are calling you to explore and follow through with?